AzureAD/microsoft-authentication-library-for-objc/MSAL/src/MSAL.docc/MSAL.md

 MSAL Native Auth is built on top of the MSAL Objective-C SDK so this reference documentation includes the full reference documentation for all MSAL classes.

-The first step is to create and configure a ``MSALNativeAuthPublicClientApplication`` by passing it a valid ``MSALPublicClientApplicationConfig``.
+The first step is to create and configure a ``MSALNativeAuthPublicClientApplication`` by calling the  ``MSALNativeAuthPublicClientApplication/init(clientId:challengeTypes:rawTenant:redirectUri:)`` method with valid values.

 ## Topics